top of page

 If Your Genealogy Research is Important, It Should be Organized

-If you leave your heirs a disorganized mess, they usually don’t have the luxury to keep your home for 2 years and sift through everything.
-In many cases, myself included, they have 6 months or less.
-In fact, I had half a day with my mom's apartment.
+If you leave your heirs a disorganized mess, they usually don't have the luxury of keeping your home for two years and sifting through everything.
+In many cases, myself included, they have six months or less.
+In fact, I spent half a day at my mom's apartment.

 BOOK: Downsizing with family history in mind

-If you leave a mess, your genealogy researcher will have a higher chance of being thrown out or burned for fuel.
+If you leave a mess, your genealogy researcher is more likely to be thrown out or burned for fuel.

 Are you scared enough now to take action?